Altered Corn Surfaced Earlier

 entering the human food supply more than half a year before

-environmental advocates discovered it in taco shells, according to a
+environmental advocates discovered it in taco shells, according to

 government document.